 4. Use asynchronous loading of scripts

-Use a programming library to load script dependencies asynchronously so that the page doesn’t freeze when adding and removing elements.
+Use a programming library to load script dependencies asynchronously so the page doesn’t freeze when adding and removing elements.

 5. Reduce HTML size